Insurance and Sleep Apnea Therapy – Fort Worth, TX

 How Medical Policies Apply to OSA Treatment

 Whether you need to have a sleep test or have recently undergone a sleep test and you have been diagnosed with Obstructive Sleep Apnea (OSA), your medical policy should help pay for testing and treatment.
+Dr. Conditt and his team can help facilitate any type of sleep testing and any type of therapy you may need.
 Your diagnosis might be mild apnea and perfect for oral appliance therapy.
 If diagnosed with moderate or severe apnea, you may know a CPAP machine may be effective for you.
 However, perhaps you are more interested in oral appliance therapy or combined therapy.
 But you have a big question weighing on your mind — since oral appliances come from dentists, will you be able to use your medical insurance to pay for your treatment?
 Let’s discuss this important question.

 Insurance and Sleep Apnea Therapy